stian96/web-framework/apidoc/apis/UserInputValidatorForLoginForm.md

 ## Methods
 #### 'validateUsername(String username)'
 The method that can be used to validate a name.
-It checks that the length of the field is between the interval 5 – 20.
+It checks that the length of the field is between the interval 5 – 20 characters.

 | Parameter    | Type         | Description                                           |
 |:-------------|:-------------|:------------------------------------------------------|